Pontoon Camping: How to Prepare for a Tooning Adventure in the Great Outdoors

 Chances are, you'll have to abide by a few rules.
 If you're going to be camping for long periods of time, you may need a separate inspection or type of permit.

 Ask around locally for good spots to camp.
 You might discover quiet coves by word of mouth.
 Don't assume you can just wing it and pull off somewhere.
 Even if you're on a large lake with small no-man's-land islands, there are places that may seem deserted but in fact are private property.

 Find Safe Coves for Anchoring

 Unlike other boats, pontoons were made for pulling to shore and beaching, making it easier to haul in your camp gear.
-Whether you decide to anchor out or pull into shore, try to find a lee, protective cove or channel where you won't fight waves and wind or drift back out to open water.
+Whether you decide to anchor out or pull into shore and tie up a dock line, try to find a lee, protective cove or channel where you won't fight waves and wind or drift back out to open water.

 A couple of apps for that are Drag Queen for iOS and Anchor Watch for Android.
 One thing to remember when choosing your anchoring location: If you anchor in the middle of the cove, you'll find fewer bugs and more privacy.